matt-tingen/babel-plugin-react-render-parameters/README.md

 # babel-plugin-react-render-parameters

-Allow props and state as render() parameters
+Allow props and state as render() parameters, as in preact.

 ## Example